ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 ```
 ## Finding Any Discrepancies In Reported Covid Dataset Using Intermediate States

-This example shows how you can use the `let` clause to maintain an intermediate state while iterating a collection using a query expression and how to use that intermediate state for further processing.
-For example, in this dataset, The total number of reported cases should be equal to the sum of the number of deaths, recovered, and active.
+This example shows how you can use the `let` clause to maintain an intermediate state while iterating a collection using query expression and how to use that intermediate state for further processing.
+For example, in this dataset, the total number of reported cases should be equal to the sum of the number of deaths, recovered, and active.
 If they are not equal, an error should have occurred while the dataset is populated.

 Let's define a function called `printErroneousData` to find any erroneous records in the dataset.
 If there is any record in which the number of reported `cases` is not equal to the sum of `recovered`, `active`, and `deaths`, this function will print it.